AdobeDocs/graphql-mesh-gateway/src/pages/gateway/batching.md

 }
 ```

-The custom resolver extends the type `ConfigurableProdcut` with a new `customer_reviews` field, which allows for the nesting review fields inside of queries against the Venia source.
-The resolver is composed of the following components:

-- The target (`targetTypeName`, `targetFieldName`) - describes the queried field.
-- The source (`sourceName`, `sourceTypeName`, `sourceFieldName`) - describes where the data is resolved for the target field.
-- The keys (`keysArg`, `keyField`):
+The resolver now has the following additional components:

 - `keysArg` provides the name of the primary key argument.
 For this example, the `keysArg` field is the argument name used when sending an array of SKUs to fetch multiple reviews.
 - `keyField` provides the key value for each item in the batched query.
 For this example, the `keyField` indicates which Product field provides the SKU value to the review service.

-The following query uses the custom resolver to batch the nested data, making only one call to the `Reviews` source for multiple SKUs:
+With the updated mesh, using the same query will make only one call to the `Reviews` source for multiple SKUs.

 ```graphql
 {